Unsupervised Deep Video Denoising: Automatic Motion Compensation

 \section{Automatic Motion Compensation}

 Most previous approaches for video denoising rely on explicit motion compensation~\cite{liu2010high, arias2018video, buades2016patch, vbm4d}.
 This requires estimating the optical flow, which is the local translational motion of features in the image arising from the motion of objects and surfaces in a visual scene relative to the camera.
 Several CNN-based denoisers build motion estimation into the architecture~\cite{dvdnet, xue2019video}.
-In particular, motion compensation is critical to the Frame2frame framework for unsupervised denoising, which uses motion compensation to register contiguous images~\cite{f2f, F2F_extension}.
+In particular, motion compensation is critical to the F2F and MF2F frameworks for unsupervised denoising, which use motion compensation to register contiguous images~\cite{f2f, F2F_extension, mf2f}.
 In contrast, recent supervised video denoising networks like FastDVDnet \cite{fastdvdnet} and ViDeNN \cite{videnn}, as well as our unsupervised UDVD, do not perform any explicit motion compensation.
 Despite this, they achieve state-of-the-art results.
 The empirical performance of these approaches suggests that the networks must somehow be exploiting temporal information successfully.
-Here, we study this phenomenon through an analysis of the denoising mapping, which reveals that these networks do perform implicit motion compensation.
+Here, we study this phenomenon through an analysis of the denoising mapping, which reveals that these networks perform an implicit form of motion compensation.

-\textbf{Gradient-based analysis.} We build upon the approach of~\cite{biasfree} to study CNNs trained for image denoising.
+\textbf{Gradient-based analysis.} We use the approach of~\cite{biasfree} to analyze CNNs trained for image denoising.
 Let $y \in \mathbb{R}^{nT}$ be a flattened video sequence containing $T$ noisy frames with $n$ pixels each, processed by a CNN.
-We define the denoising function $f_i: \mathbb{R}^{nT} \rightarrow \mathbb{R}$ as the map between the noisy video and the denoised value $d_i:=f_i(y)$ of the CNN output at the $i^{th}$ pixel.
-A first-order Taylor approximation of the denoising function may be written as:
+We define the denoising function $f_i: \mathbb{R}^{nT} \rightarrow \mathbb{R}$ as the map between the noisy video and the denoised value $d_i:=f_i(y)$ of the CNN output at the $i$th pixel.
+A first-order Taylor decomposition of the denoising function may be written as: